LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - allow copy from child app, don't just always clear app.requests
 - allow screens in non-cardinal directions
 - save system
+  - stutter when changing rooms with Life is unplayable
   - instead of needing to remember to change save_file_magic, include schema from the reflection info? do it per puzzle type so can keep save file when adding new ones?